UMAprotocol/UMIPs/General KPI.md

 - `Interval`: This describes how request timestamps for pricing queries should be rounded and what is the granularity of historical data update frequency.
 - `Aggregation` (optional): In case any time series data processing is required this describes processing method used (e.g. calculating TWAP, finding peak value, etc.) and also sets the start timestamp for such aggregation.
 - `Rounding`: This is integer number defining how many digits should be left to the right of decimal delimiter after rounding.
 - `Scaling` (optional): This is integer number defining power of 10 scaling to be applied after rounding.
+This is not to be confused with additional scaling performed by voting dApp, and it is just an optional transformation for scaling reported metric from the `Endpoint` instead (e.g. transforming USD to billions of USD).

 KPI options launcher can also add any arbitrary ancillary data fields as long as they are clearly documented in the linked `Method` document and voters are instructed on how to interpret them for price processing.